Skip to content

 Example

-# Arithmetic operations.
+# Arithmetic operation.

 sum=$((5 + 3))